That’s right, you can tell by the title how I feel about willpower: I think it’s bullshit.

 Instead of relying on willpower to drink ultra-sweet alcoholic beverages on the patio this grilling season, for example, try creating food trade-offs for yourself.
 Say, “I can have that dessert if I have exercised today”, or “I will absolutely have a second helping if I am still hungry 20 minutes after I have finished my meal”.

 De-convenience tempting foods

 Similar to tip #1, make it inconvenient to rely on willpower.
 Make it a hassle.
-Leave serving dishes in the kitchen, put leftovers away before you start eating, and put tempting foods you’d rather not overeat out of reach and out of sight.
+Leave serving dishes in the kitchen, put leftovers away before you start eating, and put tempting foods you’d rather not overeat out of reach and out of site.

 And, the ultimate inconvenience?
 Don’t have it in your house!
 Don’t even buy your trigger foods!
-Whether it’s pretzels, crackers, cookies or chocolate fruit, why bring it in the house if you’ll ultimately be forcing your willpower muscle to work harder than it needs to?
+Whether it’s pretzels, crackers, cookies or chocolate, why bring it in the house if you’ll ultimately be forcing your willpower muscle to work harder than it needs to?
 It is so much easier to stop relying on willpower to avoid mindless snacking when you de-convenience your ability to do so.

 See your food before you eat it

 And see your food while you’re eating it.
 Avoid relying on willpower by pre-plating all of your food, even dessert, rather than leaving it open to have seconds and thirds by returning to the same serving dishes.
 Similarly, if you’re tracking your food in an app, preplanning your whole day by inputting your food ahead of time in the food log can play to your visual senses in the same way that pre-plating your food can.
 It’s proven, if a person thinks he ate less than his regular volume, he will think that he is hungry; if he thinks he ate more, he will think he is full.
 Avoid white-knuckling it by eating foods you enjoy in the same volume that you’re used to.